chiboy-ifzx/Machine-learning/README.md

 # Machine-learning
-This contain python scripts that predict certain properties of rock in petroleum engineering NB.
+This contain python scripts that predict certain properties of rock in petroleum engineering.

+NB.
 This is just for educational purpose